wazuh/wazuh-documentation/source/installation-guide/other-installation-options/installing-splunk/splunk-distributed.rst

 Installing & Configuring Splunk Cluster
 =======================================

-This document will guide the users through the installation process for a multi-instance distributed architecture, recommended for larger environments with huge amounts of data (in this case, Wazuh alerts) and users.
+This document will guide the users through the installation process for a multitier server, recommended for larger environments with huge amounts of data (in this case, Wazuh alerts) and users.

 .. note::
   Many of the commands described below need to be executed with root user privileges.